CSC207-UofT/course-project-group-051/src/phase2/design_document.md

 From Phase 1, UofT Tinder lacked the explicit definitions of design patterns.
 This phase allowed for an improved sense of code organization, decrease of code smells, and an increased efficiency of work allocation.
 Below are the design patterns applied, and examples of their usage in our code.
-By focussing on only a few patterns, the team was able to utilize all the benefits from Singleton, Factory, and Builder design patterns, whereas our phase 1 lacked focus.
-This strategy enabled proper implementation of design patterns.
+By focussing on only a few patterns, the team was able to utilize all the benefits from Singleton, Factory, and Builder design patterns, whereas our phase 1 lacked the focus to do so.
+This new strategy enabled proper implementation of design patterns.

 ### Simple Factory Method Design Pattern
 This pattern is used for aiding the interactions between the user interface and controllers.
 When users provide